UCLNatSci/Mathematics-for-Natural-Sciences/book/_build/html/_sources/sequences_and_series/series.md

 ```{math}
 \sum_{k=1}^n \frac{(-1)^{k+1}}{k} = 1 - \frac{1}{2} + \frac{1}{3} - \frac{1}{4} + \frac{1}{5} - \frac{1}{6} + \dots \ ,
 ```
-It can be shown (see later work on Taylor series) that this series converges to the natural logarithm of 2, $\ln(2)$.
+It can be shown (see later a chapter on Taylor series) that this series converges to the natural logarithm of 2, $\ln(2)$.

 However, a regrouping of the terms gives:
 ```{math}